semrush/intergalactic/website/docs/data-display/cigarette-chart/cigarette-chart.md

 ## Description

-**Cigarette chart** shows parts of a whole by dividing a bar into proportional segments.
+**Cigarette bar chart** shows parts of a whole by dividing a bar into proportional segments.
 Each segment represents a fraction, and the entire bar represents the total sum, always equaling 100%.
 Basically it serves the same function as [Donut chart](/data-display/donut-chart/donut-chart) does.

-**Key points for using cigarette chart:**
+**Key points for using Cigarette bar chart:**

-- Cigarette charts are best for highlighting category proportions, not exact values.
+- Cigarette bar charts are best for highlighting category proportions, not exact values.
 - It can only show a few values clearly.
 With more values, segments become too small to be effective.
 For more than 5 categories, consider another chart type, like a [Bar chart](/data-display/bar-chart/bar-chart).

 ## Appearance